 Parts of Schedule D

-Schedule D was revised to allow for entries from the new Form 8949 and changes made to Form 1099-B. Schedule D is used to report gain or loss on the sale of investment property and other capital gain distributions.
+Schedule D was revised to allow for entries from the new Form 8949 and changes made to Form 1099-B. Generally, capital gain or loss transactions are not entered directly in Schedule D. Instead, transactions are entered in Form 8949 and subtotals transfer to Schedule D in aggregate along with other capital gain distributions.

 Schedule D is divided into three parts:

-There can potentially be carryover losses, both short and long term (includible on Part I, line 6 and Part II, line 14) that must be considered before proceeding to Part III.
+There can potentially be carryover losses, both short and long term that must be considered before proceeding to Part III.

 If the taxpayer's capital losses are more than the capital gains, claim a capital loss deduction on Form 1040, line 13.
 This deduction is limited to the lesser of $3,000 ($1,500 if Married Filing Separately) or the net loss as shown on Schedule D, line 16.